-When The Person You Like Doesn't Want A Relationship, Here's What To Remember
+What To Remind Yourself When The Person You Like Says They Don't Want A Relationship

 You can't control the way that somebody loves you.
 When someone doesn't want a relationship and you do, it can be hard to detach from that person.
 But if is the situation you are finding yourself in right now, you need to leave them so that you can pursue the relationship you desire.
 You owe yourself that.
 Nothing is going to change the fact that the two of you are headed in different directions.
 If the person you like doesn't want a relationship, you're not going to be able to change what you want to suit them.
 Disregarding your own desires is only going to lead to resentment in the end.

 Frustration and disappointment are natural when you realize that you are not going to get what you wanted.
 Feelings of rejection or disbelief might be heightened when it seems like the both of you would be compatible in every way except for this one little pesky thing.
 But the truth of the matter is that if someone doesn't want a relationship, then the two of you aren't compatible.
 You might have worked for a little while, and you definitely learned something from one another.
 Just because your paths are diverging now doesn't mean the relationship wasn't important and influential to the person you are in the process of becoming.

 It's also natural to be sad.
 Just because the two of you weren't "official" doesn't mean that you didn't have a real relationship.
 If the two of you were having sex, then you were sharing your bodies with one another.
 A relationship based in sex is still a relationship, and two physical forms connecting can be a powerful thing.